TeoLefebvre/minesweeper-python/README.md

 ### Compile the game in one file

 To compile all the project in one file (as the file `minesweeper`), you can use `pyinstaller` module.
-To learn more about this module and sea documentaion, follow [this link](https://pyinstaller.org/en/stable/).
+To learn more about this module and see documentaion, follow [this link](https://pyinstaller.org/en/stable/).
 Install it using `pip` in your virtual environment and use the following command to compile the project in one file :

 ```bash
 pyinstaller --name minesweeper \